Why Choose Ruitai for CNC Rapid Prototyping Project?

 Your order volume may also cause variation in your cost.
 Although a smaller order is cheaper than the bigger one, the cost of bigger order reduces per individual item.
 The reason behind this is that once a digital design is created, the company can re-use it many times with no extra cost.
 This will ultimately reduce your overall cost.

 What Are The Different Tips to Reduce Cost?

 Here are some of the beneficial tips which will certainly help you in reducing your manufacturing cost,

 - Add the undercuts for sharpening the edges and maximize the size of fillets.

 - Before buying, consider the material cost

-Furthermore, if you want to watch a detailed guidance video regarding the reduction of cost of CNC Prototype, watch the following video.
+Furthermore, if you want to watch a detailed guidance video regarding the reduction of cost of prototyping, watch the following video.

 Watch video: CNC Machining – Reducing Costs